Tjimenez1303/Tjimenez1303/README.md

 * [Image processing and Computer Vision](https://github.com/Tjimenez1303/Procesamiento_Digital_Imagenes/tree/main) This project consists of analyzing images in real time for proper processing, segmentation and others through the use of operations and filters or neural networks.
 * [Data Imputation](https://github.com/Tjimenez1303/Solar_Irradiance_Data_Imputation) This project applies numerical methods for imputing solar irradiance data in a corrupted database.

+## Web and Mobile Programming

+Here you will find projects related to web and mobile program in Laravel and React.

+* [Programacion_Tecnologias_Moviles/6_App_Banco](https://github.com/Tjimenez1303/Programacion_Tecnologias_Moviles/tree/main/6_App_Banco): This project consists of the simulation of an application for a bank with different microservices and endpoints of a bank (certificates, authentication, appointments, etc.)

 ## Embedded Systems

 ### STM32